Rihay66/3Sisters-Documentation/Engine/Sound/Sound.md

 The Sound is responsible for allowing to load and play audio as well as allowing to manipulate the loaded sound to be louder, have a different pitch, and/or sound like its positioned somewhere in space.
-The engine utilizes currently OpenAL or OpenAL-Soft backend that allows for playing sound.
+The engine utilizes currently OpenAL or OpenAL-Soft back-end that allows for playing sound.

 Refer to OpenAL documentation:
 * https://www.openal.org/documentation/OpenAL_Programmers_Guide.pdf